After-sales, Afterthought?

 The Uncomfortable Gap

-Most leaders would say after-sales matters, but their organisations often tell a different story.
+Most leaders would say after‑sales matters, but I see too many where their organisations tell a different story.

 Look at where leadership time is spent.